playframework/play-meta/repos.md

 ### Community Driven

-The repositories here are not maintained by Play Team.
+These repositories are _not_ maintained by the Play Team.
 The list is merely informative.

 - [playframework/jnotify](https://github.com/playframework/jnotify)
 - [playframework/play-enhancer](https://github.com/playframework/play-enhancer)